The Paradox Nobody Talks About

 Week Four: Recovery Practices

 Add one recovery practice.
 A 2-minute walk between major tasks.
 A 5-minute meditation.
 Stepping outside.
 Choose one.
 Repeat it daily.
-You’re now completing the Integration Cascade.
+You are now completing the Integration Cascade.
+This layer also addresses decision fatigue directly: fragmented attention across unresolved tasks accumulates into cognitive overload by mid-afternoon.
+Mindfulness-based recovery clears attentional residue from completed tasks, restoring the executive function needed for subsequent decisions.

 This four-week progression is sustainable because it layers integration into existing habits rather than overhauling your system.